-- 1. Prior to entry to school meeting for new parents attended by class teachers, support staff, Inclusion Manager. - 2.
-Meetings with Inclusion Manager / class teacher and parent as required. - 3.
-Inclusion Manager and class teachers visiting pre-school settings. - 4.
-Inclusion Manager liaising with outside agencies. - 5.
-Additional visits to school as required for parents and pupil. - 6.
-Transition information booklet compiled by Y2 pupils for YR.
+- 1. Prior to entry to school meeting for new parents attended by class teachers, support staff, SENDCo. - 2.
+Meetings with SENDCo / class teacher and parent as required.

-Transition within school:

-- Additional visits to new classroom. - 2.
+- 3. SENDCo and class teachers visiting pre-school settings. - 4.
+SENDCo liaising with outside agencies. - 5.
+Additional visits to school as required for parents and pupil. - Transition within school: - 1.
+Additional visits to new classroom. - 2.
 Transition booklet with photographs of new class / key people. - 3.
-Pupil Passports and Individual Profiles to pass from class to class. - Transition within secondary phase: - Annual Review Meetings (existing Statements and EHCPs) for Year 6 pupils are held in the Spring or Summer Term of Y5.
+Pupil Passports and Individual Profiles to pass from class to class. - Transition within secondary phase: - 1.
+Annual Review Meetings (existing Statements and EHCPs) for Year 6 pupils are held in the spring or summer Term of Y5.
 Secondary school staff are invited to attend. - 2.
 A programme of additional visits to secondary school for vulnerable pupils.
-Support groups with Learning Mentors.
+Support groups with Learning Mentor.
 Booklets to support transition.